bytebase/bytebase.com-old/content/blog/1-12-0-new-features.md

 Finally, let’s talk about pricing updates.
 Bytebase launched a commercial version in April last year.
 After a year of exploration and iteration of the product itself, we decided to make a pricing adjustment in the new year.

 The main change in the pricing this time is the Team Plan.
 Originally the cheapest plan also required an annual subscription of $4740.
-This time we changed it to a minimum of $19 and a monthly subscription.
+Under the new model, users can start from $19 / month and a monthly subscription.

 Since one of the core value propositions of Bytebase is collaboration between application developers and DBAs, and the collaboration-related features are mainly in the Team and Enterprise Plans, this pricing adjustment is also to allow more users to experience the collaboration capabilities provided by Bytebase.